erdemkeren/laravel-otp/README.md

 2- Register the package in your `config/app.php` file:

-_only if you are using Laravel <=5.4 or your auto package discovery off._
+_only if you are using Laravel <=5.4 or your auto package discovery is off._

 ```php
 Erdemkeren\Otp\OtpServiceProvider::class,